Do you know any good Yom Kippur greetings?

 Messages for Yom Kippur

-We will become a different person the day after Yom Kippur.
-For you, I know that person will be rising to a higher level.
+- We will become a different person the day after Yom Kippur.
+For you, I know that a person will be rising to a higher level.
 Joyous Yom Kippur!

-On this holy day of atonement, may the wisdom we have received and the strength we find in our faith give us the best possible tomorrow.
+- On this holy day of atonement, may the wisdom we have received and the strength we find in our faith gives us the best possible tomorrow.
 Have a lovely Yom Kippur!

 Do you say, “Happy Yom Kippur?”